AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/smart_placement_tool.md

     ![](../../images/smart_placement_yellow.png)

-  - Green planes:
+  - Green guides:
-    - Snaps in the middle of objects
+    - Snap to an equal distance in between two objects

     ![](../../images/smart_placement_green.png)

-  - Blue planes:
+  - Blue guides:
-    - Snaps to the object below and matches distance between objects
+    - Snap to an equal distance from an object as its distance to the object on its other side

     ![](../../images/smart_placement_blue.png)

 ###Enable Precise Snapping (Slow)